 Students need to know what they must do to be successful, so they can repeat similar behavior or learn from the comments.
 When students hear feedback about the strategies used, the improvement that resulted, or how they engaged, they frequently become motivated to learn.
 Motivation can increase active engagement in learning which is exactly what we want.

 Observations of students who receive ‘process praise’ show an increased interest toward learning and efforts to repeat the performance recognized.
-While there should be caution given to global praise statements, it is suggested that specific praise or encouragement about processes be shared with the intent to benefit the students.
+While there should be caution given to global praise statements, it is suggested that specific praise or encouragement about processes be shared with the intent to benefit the students and increase student engagement.
 You must be sure to communicate the criteria along with the praise to help students understand the reasons they receive process praise.

 The Praising the Process strategy can be used to provide feedback that encourages the appropriate application of each of the 9 Traits of Critical Thinking™.
 The 9 traits can be taught to foster high-quality, disciplined thinking.
 Students can learn to become stronger thinkers and problem solvers as they use the traits to guide their thoughts, actions, and decisions.